top of page

 • Physical touch (massage, cuddling, intimacy)

-• Warmth, relaxation
+• Warmth and relaxation

 • Laughter